-The Greater Columbus "Partners in Education" (PIE) was established in 1987 as a joint venture of the Muscogee County School District and the Greater Columbus Chamber of Commerce.
+The Greater Columbus GA "Partners in Education" (PIE) Program was established in 1987 as a joint venture of the Muscogee County School District and the Greater Columbus GA Chamber of Commerce.
 Originally known as "Adopt-A-School," its purpose was to improve education by stimulating meaningful business and community involvement in public schools.
-Through individual partnerships with businesses, professional organizations, churches, civic clubs and military units, public and private schools are now able to tap resources to meet the individual needs of each student body, provide excellent educational programming, and recognize achievement.
+Through individual partnerships with businesses, professional organizations, churches, civic clubs and military units, schools have been able to tap into resources that helped meet the individual needs of their student body, provide excellent educational programming, and recognize academic achievements.

-A volunteer board of directors governs the operations of PIE.
-The board is comprised of approximately 30 members representing the region’s business, military, and education communities.
-This includes private schools; Fort Benning schools; and public school districts of Chattahoochee, Harris, Muscogee and Talbot counties.
-The program is staffed by the Greater Columbus Chamber of Commerce under the Talent, Retention and Community Development Department at 1200 6th Avenue, Columbus, Georgia, 31902.
+A volunteer Board of Directors manages the operations of the Partners In Education program.
+The board is comprised of approximately 20 members representing the region’s business, military, and education communities.
+The program is staffed by the Greater Columbus Chamber of Commerce under the Workforce and Education Department at 1200 6th Avenue, Columbus, Georgia, 31902.